timdp/event-registry/README.md

 // Note that this will also remove the progress listener from otherEmitter. eventRegistry.fin(emitter, 'end')

+// Undo fin.
+Don't remove any listeners when 'end' is emitted. eventRegistry.unfin(emitter, 'end')

 // Shorthand for once + fin.
 eventRegistry.onceFin(otherEmitter, 'done', someDoneListener)
 ```